I Corps (German Empire): Combat chronicle

 On mobilisation, I Corps was assigned to the 8th Army to defend East Prussia, while the rest of the Army executed the Schlieffen Plan offensive in August 1914.
 It saw action at the battles of Stallupönen, Gumbinnen, and Tannenberg, and the First Battle of the Masurian Lakes.

 The Corps was still in existence at the end of the war.

+1919

+In 1919, as the Imperial German Army was disbanding and also transforming into the Reichswehr, the I Corps' traditions were taken over in 1921 by the 1st Division.

 Commanders

 The I Corps had the following commanders during its existence: